project-chip/connectedhomeip/examples/tv-casting-app/APIs.md

 On Linux refer to the following platform specific files:

-1. For list of clusters, command and attributes supported by the Matter TV Casting library:
+1. For a list of clusters, commands and attributes supported by the Matter TV Casting library:
    [tv-casting-common/clusters/Clusters.h](tv-casting-common/clusters/Clusters.h)
 2. For the IDs and request / response types to use with these APIs: